ROKAMETISM/GoalOrientedActionPlanningPractice1/README.md

 # goal-oriented-action-planning-practice-1
 Simple project for practicing implementation of GOAP(Goal Oriented Action Planning) by making AI Agents based on GOAP in 2D Topdown style game.

+##Todo

+New GOAP system where WorldState is not just a dictionary of booleans, but a complex database that includes inventory.

+New Planner must account for the more complex WorldState and Actions.

 ##References

 https://www.diva-portal.org/smash/get/diva2:1972169/FULLTEXT01.pdf